StudentDX/Visualizer/README.md

 David - Merged Bubble to Main; made mySort in Sorts; renamed bubbleSort() to overwrite mySort()

 Aryan - Started selection sort;

+May 28

+David - Working on Insertion Sort